 Anyone!
 We host camps for all ages, genders, denominations and races.
 Although we are a United Church of Christ camp, we open our arms to any and all who wish to join us for summer camp.
 Check out our camp sessions to find the right camp for you or your child.

 Our camp sessions range from family camps to high school camps and are offered throughout the summer.
 We also offer camps with varying lengths of time, so your camper can choose the session that feels right to them.
-We also offer a variety of themed camps, including horse camps, science camp, Girl Power and Boy Meets Camp.

 Because our camp sessions change every year, we encourage you to download our most recent camp schedule to learn more information, including dates when each session is offered.
 The most recent Summer Camp brochure provides more detailed information, including descriptions of each session.